jollifft/TDDMiniHack/README.md

 }
 ```

 Now that we have updated our project class, lets go ahead and run all of our test.
 If done correctly, all of our tests should now be passing!
+Our project is still fairly simple, so there isn't much room for refactoring.
+Refactor as you see fit.

 4) Let's finish up with one final test.
 In this test, we want to make sure we can start and stop a project multiple times and that the duration works correctly.
 As before, we will start by creating our test: